-This show begins the previous season with mature female mayflies, called spinners, laying their eggs on the surface of the water(video).
-The eggs shortly hatch into small larvae and quickly change into nymphs.
+A mayfly hatch is the grand finale in the seasonal play that returns annually for trout and anglers.
+This show begins the previous season with mature female mayflies, called spinners, laying their eggs on the surface of the water.
+The eggs shortly hatch into small larvae, which quickly change into nymphs.

-The nymph phase of the mayfly is the longest and will last just about one year.
+The nymph phase of the mayfly is the longest and lasts approximately one year.
 Different species of mayflies can be found in different parts of a stream.
-Some prefer the faster water and rocks, while others are only found at the end of pools in deep mud.
-During this time a nymph will grow and molt regularly.
-Molting is when the mayfly breaks out of its old skin and a larger one is exposed underneath to protect it during the next growth cycle.
-During the final molting, these leftover soft shells are referred to as shucks.
+Some prefer faster water and rocks, while others are only found at the end of pools in deep mud.
+During this time, the nymph grows and molts regularly.
+Molting involves the mayfly breaking out of its old skin and exposing a larger one underneath to protect it during the next growth cycle.
+The leftover soft shells are referred to as "shucks."

-The emergence stage out of the water can be a quick and dangerous time for these transitional nymphs.
-Trout can find and aggressively feed on these insects that normally may be hiding or burrowing at the bottom of a stream.
-Once ready to leave the water the hatch begins.
-The emerger swims to the surface film molts their skins and exposing their wings.
+The emergence stage out of the water can be quick and dangerous for the transitional nymphs.
+Trout can find and aggressively feed on these insects, which may normally be hiding or burrowing at the bottom of a stream.
+Once ready to leave the water, the hatch begins.
+The emerger swims to the surface film, molts its skin, and exposes its wings.

-While maturation occurs during this stage a dun may molt several more times until it becomes a spinner (Green Drake spinner aka Coffin Fly pictured left).
-As spinners, they have no mouths to feed, male and female mayflies will seek each other out only to mate.
-The female will quickly lay her eggs back in the water starting the cycle over again.
+During the maturation stage, a dun may molt several more times until it becomes a spinner.
+As spinners, male and female mayflies seek each other out only to mate.
+The female quickly lays her eggs back in the water, starting the cycle over again.

-The cycle ends when the dead and dying mayflies drop to the stream.
-The spent wing spinner is the one final opportunity for trout to feed on the last stage of this great yearlong production provided by the mayfly.
+The cycle ends when the dead and dying mayflies drop into the stream.
+The spent wing spinner is the final opportunity for trout to feed on the last stage of this year-long production provided by the mayfly.